pensierinmusica/hermes-js/README.md

 1. The action itself.
 2. The  `next` callback, that when invoked inside the middleware executes the next middleware in the list (if there’s no middleware left, `next` invokes `dispatch`).
-3. The basic action validator.
+3. A basic action validator.
+The validator takes one argument, which is the action name (String), and simply returns it or throws an error if it’s not part of the original actions list.

 For example: